evemorgen/akttym/README.md

 WARNING:root:Config is invalid. username key is empty or does not exist.
                    Config file can be found at: /Users/evemorgen/Desktop/akttym/akttym/config.yaml
 ```
 3. Create app at <https://developer.spotify.com>, copy `client_id` and `client_secret` into config file.
+Don't forget to add your `username` as well
 4. Add `http://localhost` redirect uri your new spotify app [Edit Settings -> Redirect URIs -> ADD]
 5. Run the script once again.
 This time it should open a website in your browser.
-Follow displayed istructions (accept spotify stuff and copy link that was just open, after agreeing to sell your soul, to terminal window).
+Follow displayed instructions (accept Spotify stuff and copy link that was just open, after agreeing to sell your soul, to terminal window).
 6. After that, everything should work just fine.

 ```